Forensic Community Service (FOCUS) Program

-The At-Risk Program is a multi-disciplinary forensic program that provides community mental health services for mentally ill offenders who have had or currently have contact with the criminal justice system and who are residing in the community.
+The FOCUS Program is a multi-disciplinary forensic program that provides community mental health services for mentally ill offenders who have had or currently have contact with the criminal justice system and who are residing in the community.
 We provide outpatient assessments, follow-up intervention and psychological services predominantly for individuals with severe mental illness who are at risk of criminal behaviour.
 Our service acts in partnership with local probation and court diversion services as well as receiving referrals internally through the Forensic Division.Inpatient Forensic Services:

 (ORB).
 The unit provides services to both men and women who have come into conflict with the criminal justice system.
 Patients admitted on a Judge's Order (Section 672 of the Canadian Criminal Code), are shorter-stay patients, typically admitted for 30-day inpatient psychiatric asssessments.
 These assessments serve to provide recommendations to the court concerning the legal issues of Fitness to Stand Trial and/or Criminal Responsibility related to pending criminal charges.
 Judicial orders may also be for psychiatric treatment, for patients who have been found unfit to stand trial.
 The unit typically provides services to 5-8 patients under Judge's Order at a given time.

 Patients admitted under an ORB detention are longer-stay patients.
 Treatment and rehabilitation services are provided with the mandate of ensuring public safety within the least onerous and least restrictive conditions, using a Recovery Model of care.
 Clinical services are provided by a full multidisciplinary team including psychiatry, nursing, social work, psychology, occupational therapy, and recreation therapy.
 As a teaching hospital, students and residents from various disciplines are also active members of the clinical team.
 The unit typically provides services to 22-25 patients who are under an ORB detention order.